Dusty410/Dusty410/README.md

 I'm David, a recent graduate from Cincinnati State where I completed an Associate's of Applied Science in Computer Information Systems.
 This repository has some of my class projects and fun things I've done on the side.
+I'm also a short, sturdy creature fond of drink and code.